ionic-team/ionic-framework/packages/core/src/components/toggle/readme.md

 string

-Reflects the value of the form control.
+the value of the toggle.

 ## Events

 #### ionBlur

-Removes focus from input; keystrokes will subsequently go nowhere.
+Emitted when the toggle loses focus.

 #### ionChange

-The change event is fired when the value of has changed.
+Emitted when the value property has changed.

 #### ionFocus

-Focus on the input element; keystrokes will subsequently go to this element.
+Emitted when the toggle has focus.

 #### ionStyle

 Emitted when the styles change.
-This is useful for parent components to know how to style themselves depending on the child input.
-For example, a disabled ion-toggle may give its wrapping ion-item a different style.